Original Post : Matt Allington, 24 Apr 2018

 YYMM Column

-I always prefer to create a column YYMM rather than MMYY as the former will sort in the correct chronological order without the need of a sort column.
-This “human readable” column is great, but it is no good to use as in time intelligence calculations.
+I always start with a YYMM column because it is a number, but often I will further expand the calendar to include an MMMYY column as well, as the former will sort in the correct chronological order without the need of a sort column.
+The YYMM and “human readable” MMMYY columns are great for visual filtering but are no good to use in solving time intelligence calculations.

 ID Columns